Rschipman/PortfolioSite.github.io/README.md

 # Roan Chipman – Portfolio Website

 This repository contains the source code for my personal portfolio website.
-The site is designed to showcase selected frontend projects with detailed case studies, focusing on clarity, usability, and thoughtful design decisions.
+The site showcases selected frontend projects through detailed case studies and provides a direct contact method for professional inquiries.

-The portfolio is deployed using GitHub Pages and built with a mobile-first approach to ensure accessibility and performance across devices.
+The portfolio is deployed using GitHub Pages and built with a mobile-first, accessibility-conscious approach.

 ## Live Site